+How to win over the boss.
 Share a story or anecdote

-If ever you are unexpectedly called upon to address a gathering, a relevant story with you in it, is an effective way to pull it off.
-You’ll speak from the heart; you won’t struggle with content and you’ll connect with the audience because your genuineness will show.
-Everyone loves to hear a story.
-And as Africans storytelling is ingrained in our culture.
+Further, if ever you are unexpectedly called upon to address a gathering, a relevant story with you in it, is an effective way to pull it off.
+You’ll speak from the heart.
+You won’t struggle with content and you’ll connect with the audience because your genuineness will show.
+After all, everyone loves to hear a story.
+Also, as Africans, storytelling is ingrained in our culture.
 Folklore is how we recorded and handed down history.
 Years on, I’ll bet you still remember something about Lwanda Magere, Wangu wa Makeri, Mekatilili and so on.

 Keep it short and get their attention

+Now then.
 Anything beyond three to five minutes is too long.
 Attendees want to have fun.
 They want to laugh about everything and nothing.
 Your presentation is an intrusion to this and is not welcome.
 Usually, most make a beeline for the open bar and may already be tipsy.
 You’ve done well to respect the fun mood the audience is in by speaking in tandem with it.
 Good.
 Just don’t push your luck.
 The attention span of a ‘serious’ audience is not one hundred per cent guaranteed.
 At any one time one in three aren’t listening.
 It’s worse with a ‘fun’ audience.
 You’ll be lucky if anyone is listening!
-How often do you (or anyone in the audience) listen to the parents’ speech at a wedding reception?
+In fact, how often do you (or anyone in the audience) listen to the parents’ speech at a wedding reception?
 Often, the collective murmurs from each table tend to compete with the speaker.